bennycode/ts2esm/README.md

 npm i -g ts2esm
 ```

-Afterwards, just launch the program inside the directory of your TS project (it will ask you for your `tsconfig.json`):
+Afterwards, just launch the program inside the directory of your project (it will ask you for your `tsconfig.json`):

 ```bash
 ts2esm
 ```

-Or you can provide a list of tsconfig paths (no prompt):
+You can also provide a list of tsconfigs (no prompt):

 ```bash
 ts2esm packages/foo/tsconfig.json packages/bar/tsconfig.json
 ```

-You can also enable verbose logging with:
+There is also a debug mode with verbose logging:

 ```bash
 ts2esm --debug